microsoft/Mastering-the-Marketplace/index.md

       external_url: true

 grid_navigation:
-    - title: Build Custom SaaS offers 9for developers)
+    - title: Build Custom SaaS offers for developers
       excerpt: How to build your own SaaS solution for the Azure Marketplace
       cta: Take me to it
       url: 'https://aka.ms/MasteringTheMarketplace/saasdev'